Jimmy-Taravia2001/Eslint-Prettier-Husky-on-Angular-projects/README.md

 3) This will create an **.eslintrc.json** file with the content including the configurations for our rules.

     ```
-    Copy the code from the .eslintrc.json file available in this repository and paste it inside you .eslintrc.json file
+    Copy the code from the .eslintrc.json file available in this repository and paste it inside your .eslintrc.json file
     ````